euyogi/Notebook-CompetitiveProgramming/README.md

 /**
  *  @param  g  Directed graph.
  *  @return    Condensed graph and strongly connected components.
  *
+ *  A single vertex is a strongly connected component.
+ *  The component is ordered in the sense that if we have {a, b},
+ *  then there is a edge from a to b.
+ *
  *  Time complexity: O((Elog(V))
 */